Sulla: Retirement and death

-During his consulship 80 BC Sulla married for the last time, taking Valeria to wife.
+During his consulship 80 BC Sulla married for the last time, taking Valeria as his wife.
 Conducting the elections for the consulship of 79, his allies would succeed him in power.
-He also was offered the province of Cisalpine Gaul while his consular colleague was sent to Spain to fight Sertorius.
+He was also offered the province of Cisalpine Gaul while his consular colleague was sent to Spain to fight Sertorius.
 Sulla however declined, preferring instead at the end of his term to withdraw to his country villa near Puteoli.
-At Puteoli, he continued to engage in a luxurious lifestyle accompanied by actors and musicians; he was also engaged in writing his memoirs and intermittently intervened in Roman politics with his immense influence.
+There, he continued to engage in a luxurious lifestyle accompanied by actors and musicians; he was also engaged in writing his memoirs and intermittently intervened in Roman politics with his immense influence.

 With the end of the civil war Sulla's faction started to fall apart.
 The campaign for the consulship of 78 saw Sulla's enemies make an electoral comeback, buoyed by support from Sulla's former lieutenant Pompey, who supported Marcus Aemilius Lepidus for the consulship.
 Sulla, again in the city, exerted his influence in favour of his friend Quintus Lutatius Catulus Capitolinus and was able to secure Catulus's election after Lepidus.
 The year 78 saw Lepidus and Catulus quarrel strenuously over Sulla's settlements, first over the matter of civil disabilities for proscription victims and Sulla's land distributions before expanding to the issue of restoring the now-abolished grain dole and the plebeian tribunes' powers.
 At Puteoli, not long into the year, Sulla died.
-According the ancient sources he was engaged in public business in the town; when he learnt that one of the municipal magistrates was embezzling funds from the town treasury, he had the man brought before him and shouted orders to have him strangled.
-The exertion of the shout caused him to suffered an oral haemorrhage, consistent with symptoms of acute liver failure, and he died the next day.
+According to ancient sources, he was engaged in public business in the town when he learnt that one of the municipal magistrates was embezzling funds from the town treasury.
+He had the man brought before him and shouted orders to have him strangled.
+The exertion of the shout caused him to suffer an oral haemorrhage, consistent with symptoms of acute liver failure, and he died the next day.

 Disputes between the consuls Lepidus and Catulus moved on to whether Sulla should be given a public funeral; but Catulus carried the issue with Pompey's support over Lepidus's objections.
 His funeral in Rome (in the Forum, in the presence of the whole city) was on a scale unmatched until that of Augustus in AD 14.
 Sulla's body was brought into the city on a golden bier, escorted by his veteran soldiers, and funeral orations were delivered by several eminent senators, with the main oration possibly delivered by Lucius Marcius Philippus or Quintus Hortensius.
 Sulla's body was then cremated and his ashes placed in his tomb in the Campus Martius.
 An epitaph, which Sulla composed himself, was inscribed onto the tomb, reading, "No friend ever served me, and no enemy ever wronged me, whom I have not repaid in full."
 Plutarch claims he had seen Sulla's personal motto carved on his tomb on the Campus Martius.
 The personal motto was "no better friend, no worse enemy."